gfarb/gh-graphql-paginator/README.md

 ## Usage
 #### Required:
 - Set an environment variable called `GITHUB_TOKEN` that stores a valid GitHub PAT that will be used for GitHub GraphQL API authentication.
 - The GraphQL query must include a variable called `endCursor` that is passed as the `after` argument value for the object which requires pagination.
-See the example below.
+See the examples below.
 - Use Connections for the object you need to paginate, do not use Edges.
-See the example below.
+See the examples below.
 - The Connection that requires pagination must also include `pageInfo` with `hasNextPage` and `endCursor` as well as `totalCount`.
-See the example below.
+See the examples below.
+- The Connection that requires pagination must be a child of a single object.
+For example, this project cannot pagiante issues and subsequently paginate comments for every issue.
+This project can paginate all issues pertaining to a repository or all issue comments for an issue.

-#### Example:
+#### Examples:
 _This query is fetching public repositories from the `GitHub` organization.
 The query will be paginated and all public repositories from the `GitHub` organization will be returned_.
 ```javascript
 import { paginate } from 'gh-graphql-paginator'